 His lurking turns out to be significant, not just for the twist but because it reinforces Ramius as worthy of America.

-The Hunt for Red October is about the identities we assume (national characteristics, even racist clichés), and those that lurk beneath.
+The Hunt for Red October is about the identities we see or assume (national characteristics and racist clichés), and those that lurk beneath.

 Ramius and co hide their true intentions from their fleet.
 Loginov hides his true allegiance from Ramius.
 The Russian and American ambassadors use double speak to hide what each knows about the affair.
 Even the film claims to be a hidden history.